 The Top 10 Things To Do On Maui

 The island of Maui is incredibly diverse and offers so many wonderful experiences and attractions, where do you begin?
-What are the MUST DO things on Maui?
-I’ve developed this list of “Top 10 Things To Do On Maui” based on actual visitor statistics – these are the most popular things people do when they visit our beautiful island.
+What are the “MUST” things to do on Maui?
+I’ve developed this list based on actual visitor statistics – these are the most popular things people do when they visit our beautiful island.

-A visit to Haleakala National Park is number one on the list of the top ten Maui activities.
+A visit to Haleakala National Park tops the list of things to do on Maui.
 Haleakala is the huge mountain that dominates the southeastern half of the island of Maui.
 Haleakala (pronounced “hah-lay-ah-kah-lah”), which means “house of the sun,” is the largest dormant volcano in the world.
 Rising 10,023 feet above sea level, the greater portion of this massive mountain lies below the ocean.
 If measured from the sea floor, Haleakala would rise to a height of nearly 30,000 feet.
 You can drive to the summit of Haleakala yourself, enjoy a guided tour with any number of island tour companies, or experience Haleakala on foot — it offers incredible hiking.

 THE ROAD TO HANA